Top 10 Concrete Repair Questions

-There are several factors to consider when choosing a concrete repair company.
-Similar to other service-oriented businesses, not all concrete repair companies are created equal.
+There are several factors to consider when choosing a concrete and foundation repair service company.
+Similar to other service-oriented businesses, not all concrete and foundation repair companies are created equal.
 It is likely you have or will eventually encounter one or more unprofessional contractors in other industries.
-However, by asking the right questions of the companies you are interviewing to repair your concrete, you can avoid these common consumer pitfalls.
-Here are the Top 10 Questions to ask your concrete repair professional, including our responses as a company:
+However, by asking the right questions of the companies you are interviewing for your repairs, you can avoid these common consumer pitfalls.
+Here are the Top 10 Questions to ask your service professional, including our responses as a company:

 1. Is your company properly licensed and insured in the jurisdiction where the work will be performed?